UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Show users with a given project, institute, contact

-`thomas-show getusers` or will search for exact matches to the given project, institute, contact combination.
+`thomas-show getusers` will search for exact matches to the given project, institute, contact combination.

 ```